- Drug Product Applications

 20. Where can I find additional information on the time and extent application?

-The final regulations (21CFR 330.14) for criteria and procedures for a Time and Extent Application (TEA) were published in the Federal Register on January 23, 2002.
+The final regulations (21CFR 330.14) for criteria and procedures for a Time and Extent Application (TEA) were published in the Federal Register on January 23, 2002 and amended on November 22, 2016.
 A copy of the Final Rule is available.
 The Final Guidance for Industry Time and Extent Applications for Nonprescription Drug Products